The `modelsummary` website includes \emph{many} examples and tutorials:

 # title

-modelsummary(models, title = 'This is the title')
+modelsummary(models, title = "This is the title")

 # title with LaTeX label (for numbering and referencing)

-modelsummary(models, title = 'This is the title \\label{tab:description}', escape = FALSE)
+modelsummary(models, title = "This is the title \\label{tab:description}", escape = FALSE)

 # add_rows

-<- tibble::tribble(~term, ~Bivariate, ~Multivariate,
+rows ~term, ~Bivariate, ~Multivariate,

-attr(rows, 'position') <- c(1, 3)
+attr(rows, "position") <- c(1, 3)

 modelsummary(models, add_rows = rows)